Amazon KDP has taken the publishing world by storm.

 - No inventory.
 Long gone are the days when authors had to purchase printed copies of books upfront in order to sell them.
 With print-on-demand technology, books are printed as they are purchased.

-How much does it cost to publish a book on Amazon KDP?
+How much does it cost to self-publish on Amazon KDP?

 It is free to publish a book on Amazon KDP.
 It does not cost authors anything directly.
 However, if you are selling paperback books on Amazon, the cost to print the book will be deducted by Amazon from your book royalties.
 This means that when you sell a paperback book, you will essentially pay for the price to print the book.